cgroth06/treecipe/README.md

 [![License Badge](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ArtVine is a platform designed to connect artists with art enthusiasts.
 It enables artists to showcase their portfolios, sell their artwork, and build a following.
-Buyers can browse collections, save favorites, and purchase directly through the platform, fostering a community that supports creative talent.
+Buyers can browse collections, save to their own library, and purchase directly through the platform, fostering a community that supports creative talent.

 ## Description
 ArtVine bridges the gap between artists and buyers by providing an intuitive platform for: